Wollivan/SquadronLeader/rules.md

 - Optional: Blue d6 for the Ace Bonus dice
 - Optional: 1 70cm x 70cm playmat

 The playing area of the game can be any size.
-Its usually just the entire table, because that is the easiest to keep track of, but for an optimal playing experience, you can define a square which is 70 cm square or 3 lengths of the range ruler wide and long.
+Its usually just the entire table but if you want to have a consitent size try 3 lengths of the range ruler.

-At the start of the game each player secretly assigns the numbers 4,3,3,2 to their Attack, Defense, Speed & Health and simultaneously reveals their choices.
+At the start of the game each player assigns the numbers 4,3,3,2 to their Health Defense, Attack & Speed.

-For example a beginner player may choose the following:

-- Attack - 2
-- Defense - 3
-- Speed - 3
-- Health - 4

-Whereas a seasoned Ace may elect for:

-- Attack - 3
-- Defense - 3
-- Speed - 4
-- Health - 2

-Determine who starts with a high roll of a d6.
+The last player to have been on a plane goes first.

-Each player places their plane within 1 straight maneuver template from the edge of the playing area and not closer than the range ruler to another players’ token that has already been placed.
-If players are controlling more than one plane, take it in turns until each token is placed down.
+Each player places their plane in front of them in turn.
+It should be placed within range 1 of the edge of the table, and not closer than a ranger ruler to another player.

 There are 2 stages each round, the Move Stage and the Attack Stage.
 Everyone moves during the Move stage, and then everyone Attacks during the Attack Stage.
-Here are how they work:
+Here is how that works:

 ## Move Stage:

-- Players take turns to move their plane using the move templates, up to their Speed value.
-Each move template has a cost of 1, 2 or 3 for the straight, bank & turn templates respectively.
+- Players take turns to move their plane using the maneuver templates, up to their Speed value.
+Each maneuver template has a cost of 1, 2 or 3 for the straight, bank & turn templates respectively.
 - To move, place the maneuver template at the front of the plane token, and move the plane to the other end of the template.
 - The player may use templates up to the value of their speed, for example a player with a Speed of 4 can execute 2 straight maneuvers & 1 bank maneuver (1 + 1 + 2).
 - A player must move at least once each round otherwise their plane would stall and they would plummet to the ground!